ZackFra/mockSoqlDatabase/README.md

 ```

 # Levels of Support
-There are three categories of support for a SOQL query done via the mock SOQL database.
+There are four categories of support for a SOQL query done via the mock SOQL database.
 * Fully Supported
 * Partially Supported
 * Ignored